lrnrmn/zotify/README.md

 ```
 Now, zotify is in search mode.

-Because we haven't configured it yet, we want to cancle the search.
+Because we haven't configured it yet, cancle the search:

 Tap `ctrl`, `c` and then `enter` to cancel the search.